Turlough/COVID-Ireland-tracker/README.md

 I'll hold off on death rates for a bit.
 There's only so much morbidity I can take right now.

 Each commit gets more depressing...

-I realise I am going to have to include death rates.
+I realise I am going to have to include death rates soon.

 ## How to use and edit code
 1. Feel free to add to the 'countries' dictionary, but use sources derived from [https://www.worldometers.info/coronavirus/#countries], otherwise you will need to modify the web scraper.